sundeepbassi/quizzy-movies/README.md

 ### External user’s goal:

-The site’s users want to play an online quiz to test general/specific knowledge such as sports/movies/itenary knowledge or personality assessment.
+The site’s users want to play an online quiz to test specific knowledge about movies.

 ### Site owner’s goal: